 |Long Distance Monthly Service Charge||Total Long Distance Usage Cost||Total Number of Long Distance Minutes||Cost per Minute for Long Distance Usage|

-For this blog post, I have not addressed bundled or unlimited long distance plans.
-I will address this topic in a subsequent blog post.
+For this blog post, we have not addressed bundled or unlimited long distance plans.

 For Internet Access

-Since this is a straightforward monthly charge, I thought it would be helpful to decode the jargon on the bill.
-Here is a table that provides you with an explanation of the most common service levels I have found when analyzing ATT phone bills for clients:
+Since this is a straightforward monthly charge, we thought it would be helpful to decode the jargon on the bill.
+Here is a table that provides you with an explanation of service levels we have found when analyzing ATT phone bills for clients: